SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    Value of an integer (32 bits).

-   This function stores the value of *t* in model *mdl* in variable *\*val*.
+   This function computes the value of *t* in model *mdl* and stores it in *\*val*.
 It fails and returns -1 if *t*'s value can't be computed, if it is not an integer, or if it is too large or too small to be represented as a 32bit signed integer.

    **Error report**